-HANGING THE HEATER.
+HANGING THE HEATER

-This heater may be mounted within the greenhouse for indoor heating applications.
-The heater may be installed on an optional indoor mounting bracket kit, part number 23651, which is installed on freestanding supports or mounted directly to the structure's wall.
+As shipped, the heater is configured for mounting to an optional mounting bracket kit, part number 23652, which is installed on freestanding supports or mounted directly to the structure's wall.
 Separate installation instructions accompany the kit.